pschaus/LINFO1121/source/part4/ex2.rst

 Exercise 4.2.10 (Inginious: Bitset)
 """""""""""""""""""""""""""""""""""""

-Implement an efficient alternative to using a Hashset when you need to store a dense set of integers : `Monkeys <https://inginious.info.ucl.ac.be/course/LINFO1121/searching_Bitset>`_
+Implement an efficient alternative to using a Hashset when you need to store a dense set of integers : `Bitset <https://inginious.info.ucl.ac.be/course/LINFO1121/searching_Bitset>`_